FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.rst

 Your custom decoder service must use a class that implements the ``FOS\RestBundle\Decoder\DecoderInterface``.

-If you want to be able to use form with checkbox and have true and false value (without any issue) you have to use: ``fos_rest.decoder.jsontoform`` (available since fosrest 0.8.0)
+If you want to be able to use a checkbox within a form and have true and false values (without any issue) you have to use: ``fos_rest.decoder.jsontoform`` (available since FosRestBundle 0.8.0)

 If the listener receives content that it tries to decode but the decode fails then a BadRequestHttpException will be thrown with the message: ``'Invalid ' .